 English Shepherd: Info, Pictures, Characteristics & Facts

-Colors: | Black and tan, tricolor, sable and white, black and white |
+Colors: Black and tan, tricolor, sable and white, black and white

-Suitable for: | Active families, houses with yards or in the country |
+Suitable for: Active families, houses with yards, or in the country

-Temperament: | Intelligent, reserved, energetic, devoted, bossy, kind |
+Temperament: Intelligent, reserved, energetic, devoted, bossy, kind

-The English Shepherd is a descendent of the Shepherd and Collie breeds from Scotland and England but truly had their origins in the Americas in the 1600s.
+The English Shepherd is a descendant of the Shepherd and Collie breeds from Scotland and England but truly had their origins in the Americas in the 1600s.
 The Shepherd dogs brought over from the UK to the United States were bred with other types of Collies and were apparently prevalent farm dogs in the 1940s and 50s.
 They are not as popular in modern times as they were in the mid-20th century, and they have never truly been trial or show dogs but are still used as effective all-around farm dogs.

-English Shepherd Puppies
+English Shepherd puppy

 There are a number of English Shepherd breeders in North America, so take your time to find the one that has the best reputation.
 Quality breeders should let you visit the breeding facilities and introduce you to the puppy’s parents or siblings.
 Meeting the puppy’s parents can give you an idea of the health and temperament of your puppy.
 Another alternative is adopting an English Shepherd in a dog shelter or rescue.
-Adoption fees are a lot lower than buying a puppy and you’ll be changing a dog’s life for the best.
+Adoption fees are a lot lower than buying a puppy, and you’ll be changing a dog’s life for the better.

 The English Shepherd is a highly energetic and active dog with a long lifespan, particularly for a dog of his size.
 They are highly trainable, and while they are very friendly and devoted dogs with their family, they are quite reserved with strangers until they are introduced.